GMPs Part 117

 After completing all 3 steps outlined above each student will be notified that they have been enrolled into the online course.
 Students will have 12 weeks to complete the course from the date of enrollment.
 All communications related to this course will be by email, and each student must have a working email address to participate.
 Please note that refunds are not available after payment for the course is received.

-The course material is accessed through a browser such as Safari, Chrome or Internet Explorer.
+The course material is accessed through a browser such as Safari, Chrome, Firefox or Edge.
 For best results please make sure you're using the most current version of your browser software by installing any needed updates.
 The software application for the online delivery of the course requires one of the following operating systems: Windows 7 and newer; Mac OSX 10.10 and newer; or Linux – chromeOS.

 Course Completion Certificate